 ESS places a high priority on providing individual work space for all graduate students.
 During the first year, incoming graduate students are assigned a desk in the graduate space in the basement of Croul Hall.
+Normally, desk assignments will be done by lottery at orientation.
+Due to the shared floor plan of the graduate space, we cannot assign desks for Fall 2020.
+When the University moves into later phases of reopening, the Department will explore ways to safely assign desk space.

-Desk assignments will be done by lottery at orientation.
-Starting in the second-year, students are assigned space based on availability, taking research groups in to consideration.
+Starting in the second-year, students are assigned space based on availability, taking research groups into consideration.
 Every effort is made to make graduate student desk space habitable and quiet.